spoonapps/docs/doc/quick_start/what_is_spoonium/quick_start.md

 ## What is Spoonium?

-Spoonium is a Windows containerization platform for developers and sysadmins to build, test, and deploy applications.
+Spoonium is a platform for developers and sysadmins to build, test, and deploy Windows applications in portable containers.
 Containerized ("Spooned") applications run exactly the same way no matter the underlying infrastructure - eliminating installs, conflicts, breaks, and dependencies.

 #### Made for Developers